learn-co-curriculum/dsc-lp-REGRESSION-interactions-regularization/README.md

 #### Prerequisite knowledge:

-* Students should be familiar with the basics of multiple linear regression.
+* Students should be familiar with the basics of multiple linear regression, including the cost function.

+* Students should be able to solve multiple linear regression problems with scikit-learn.

+* Students should understand the concepts of:
+    * coefficient of determination
+    * adjusted coefficient of determination
+    * mean squared error

 #### Prerequisite Learn.co material: